refractionPOINT/lce_doc/docs/lc-hunt.md

 Several high-level topics around threat detection and mitigation are outlined below.

-Questions or concerns can be directed to our user [ticket saystem]().
+Questions or concerns can be directed to our user [ticket system](https://www.limacharlie.io/user-ticket).

 ## <span style="color:#c42932">Detection & Response Rules</span>